-Bug severity is determined by the tester (when he opens the bug), who need to determine the severity level based on the Short and long-term concept.
-In most cases we will classify the bug severity based on the level of impact that the bug has on the tested software, the impact can be on specific functionality, component, or the entire system.
+Bug severity is determined by the tester (when he opens the bug), who needs to determine the severity level based on the Short and long-term concepts.
+In most cases, we will classify the bug severity based on the level of impact that the bug has on the tested software; the effect can be on specific functionality, component, or the entire system.

-The Bug has a massive impact on the tested software (System/Component/feature), this Impact will cause the stop of testing until the bug will be fixed.
+The Bug has a massive impact on the tested software (System/Component/feature); this Impact will cause the stop of testing until the bug is fixed.

-There is no workaround that may help to overcome the problem.
+No workaround may help to overcome the problem.

-Exit criteria will not fulfill until Blocker bugs are fixed and verified.
+Exit criteria will not be fulfilled until Blocker bugs are fixed and verified.

-The Bug causing massive and repeatedly system failures.
+The Bug causes massive and repeated system failures.

 There is a massive loss of unrecoverable data.

-The Bug has a massive impact on the tested software (System/Component/feature), a workaround is available (Although it’s very hard to create one...) under a reasonable time.
+The Bug has a massive impact on the tested software (System/Component/feature).
+A workaround is available (Although it’s tough to create one...) under a reasonable time.

-Although the Bug has a huge impact on the tests, the tester can continue his tests on related/stand-alone features/components Etc.
+Although the Bug has a significant impact on the tests, the tester can continue his tests on related/stand-alone features/components Etc.

-Exit criteria will not fulfill until Critical bugs are fixed and verified.
+Exit criteria will not be fulfilled until Critical bugs are fixed and verified.

-Major bugs can affect the exit criteria in a way that the software cannot be released.
+Major bugs can affect the exit criteria so that the software cannot be released.

 The workaround has allowed the test to be continued.